HCEA: – Questions about your local HCEA office.

 Many of these achievements benefit both members and non-members.
 (That’s why we urge EVERYONE to join HCEA!)
 HCEA members also receive HCEA support and representation on non-contractual job problems, discipline, discharge, child abuse accusations, job injuries and many other issues.
 Only HCEA members get regular information from HCEA, have a voice and a vote in their organization and are protected by educators liability and DUES-TAB insurance.

-Call Denise Palmisano at the HCEA office or download the HCEA Sick Leave Bank enrollment form to enroll after July 1.
-Deadline for teacher enrollment is October 1 of each year.
-ESPs' enrollment deadline is October 31.
+Contact Denise Palmisano at the HCEA office or download the HCEA Sick Leave Bank enrollment form to enroll after July 1.
+Deadline for teacher and ESPs’ enrollment is October 31.

 Teacher Sick Leave Bank guidelines and the ESP Sick Leave Bank guidelines explain Sick Leave Bank details, application procedures and restrictions.
 As a Sick Leave Bank member, it is important to familiarize yourself with this information.